Practical Training for People in Practice

 Please be sure to read all this section before booking

-A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 13th/14th May 2017 and 17th/18th June 2017.
+A Post-Foundation course consisting of 4 full days run as 2 x 2 day units one month apart on 14th/15th Oct 2017 and 18th/19th Nov 2017.
 From 9.00am to 4.30pm on each day.
 Outlines of each day follow below.
 Participants must attend all four days.
 Before attending, this confidentiality agreement must be downloaded, signed and returned as instructed in the agreement...
 [Read more]

 Please be sure to read all this section before booking

-A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 13th/14th May 2017 and 17th/18th June 2017.
+A Post-Foundation course consisting of 4 full days run as 2 x 2 day units one month apart on 14th/15th Oct 2017 and 18th/19th Nov 2017.
 From 9.00am to 4.30pm on each day.
 Outlines of each day follow below.
 Participants must attend all four days.
 Before attending, this confidentiality agreement must be downloaded, signed and returned as instructed in the agreement document.

-Entry Requirements - please check that you can meet these before booking.
+Entry Requirements - please check that you can meet all of them before booking; the course is not suitable for anyone who does not meet these criteria.

 Course Learning Objectives